-Pectus excavatum is a congenital chest wall deformity that is caused by an overgrowth of the cartilage that connects the ribs to the breastbone.
-This overgrowth causes a depression of the sternum and the chest has a “sunken in” or “funnel chest” appearance.
+Pectus excavatum is a congenital chest wall deformity that is caused by growth abnormality of the cartilage that connects the ribs to the breastbone (sternum).
+This causes a depression of the sternum and the chest has a “sunken in” or “funnel chest” appearance.
 The condition affects more boys than girls.
 It is often present at birth but becomes more noticeable during times of rapid growth, such as puberty.

 Pectus excavatum can range from mild to severe.
 Those with a mild condition often do not have symptoms.
 Those with moderate-to-severe condition may have symptoms such as shortness of breath, fatigue, exercise intolerance/limitations and chest pain.
-With a severe case of pectus excavatum, there can be compression on the heart and lungs.
+With a severe case of pectus excavatum, there can be compression of the heart.
 Pectus excavatum may also be associated with scoliosis in some children.
 Children with pectus excavatum may experience some negative effects on their self-esteem due to the appearance of the chest.

 There is no known cause for pectus excavatum.
 It can sometimes run in families — which suggests genetics may play a role.
 Pectus excavatum can also be associated with connective tissue disorders such as Marfan syndrome.

 Pectus excavatum is diagnosed by a thorough health history and physical examination.
 Diagnostic imaging tests are used to get a detailed look at your child’s condition.

 A CT scan of the chest is essential as it provides the Haller index.
 The Haller index is the ratio between the transverse chest diameter (measurement from one side of the ribcage to the other) and the anteroposterior diameter (measurement from the breastbone to the spinal cord) of the chest.